History of loop quantum gravity: Loop quantum gravity

 In 1982, Amitabha Sen tried to formulate a Hamiltonian formulation of general relativity based on spinorial variables, where these variables are the left and right spinorial component equivalents of Einstein–Cartan connection of general relativity.
 Particularly, Sen discovered a new way to write down the two constraints of the ADM Hamiltonian formulation of general relativity in terms of these spinorial connections.
 In his form, the constraints are simply conditions that the spinorial Weyl curvature is trace free and symmetric.
 He also discovered the presence of new constraints which he suggested to be interpreted as the equivalent of Gauss constraint of Yang–Mills field theories.
 But Sen's work fell short of giving a full clear systematic theory and particularly failed to clearly discuss the conjugate momenta to the spinorial variables, its physical interpretation, and its relation to the metric (in his work he indicated this as some lambda variable).

 In 1986–87, physicist Abhay Ashtekar completed the project which Amitabha Sen began.
-He clearly identified the fundamental conjugate variables of spinorial gravity: The configuration variable is as a spinoral connection (a rule for parallel transport; technically, a connection) and the conjugate momentum variable is a coordinate frame (called a vierbein) at each point.Abhay Ashtekar, "New Hamiltonian formulation of general relativity," Phys.
-Rev. D36, 1587-1602, 1987.
+He clearly identified the fundamental conjugate variables of spinorial gravity: The configuration variable is as a spinoral connection (a rule for parallel transport; technically, a connection) and the conjugate momentum variable is a coordinate frame (called a vierbein) at each point.
 So these variable became what we know as Ashtekar variables, a particular flavor of Einstein–Cartan theory with a complex connection.
 General relativity theory expressed in this way, made possible to pursue quantization of it using well-known techniques from quantum gauge field theory.